 When will the International Experience Canada (IEC) season open in 2026?
-Some people are already starting to ask, so here’s what we know so far, as well as answers to your frequently asked questions.
+Many of you are already starting to ask, so here’s what we know so far, as well as answers to your frequently asked questions.

-- You will be able to register as a candidate.
 If you already have an account on the Government of Canada website because you have previously registered as a candidate, you will be able to use the same account.
-You will simply have to repeat the same process of submitting your profile to the pool.

 No, any profiles that are not selected by the end of the 2025 season will be automatically deleted from the pools.
 You will have to submit your profile to the pools again when they reopen for the 2026 season.